Christ and the Grinch

 Beverages, dessert and set up will be provided by Jeanne Pearson & Sharon Slade.
 Please RSVP to Sharon.

 We will meet again on Sunday, November 18th

 Girl’s Night Out

 Bring a Friend!
-The signup sheet is in the narthex.
+The signup sheet is on the table in the Massapequa narthex.

 Please join us for Girl’s Night Out, Monday, October 1st.
 6:30 p.m. at Elisa’s Restaurant in Bellmore.
 The signup sheet in in the narthex.